Local Memory Attention for Fast Video Semantic Segmentation: Evaluation

 \parsection{PSPNet}The state-of-the-art and publicly available results for PSPNet~\cite{zhao2017pspnet} are achieved by running multiple inferences on image crops of resolution $713\times713$.
 In order to get the final prediction on the $1024\times2048$ resolution, the authors define a grid of 8 overlapping crops and combine the results of independent predictions.
 They also present results in two flavors, a single scale version that simply runs at the original scale and another that combines 6 different scales together.
 We refer in the table to the single-scale and multi-scale versions of the multi-crop inference as \emph{PSP-SS-MC} and \emph{PSP-MS-MC}, respectively.

 As we propose a general framework to work with video inputs, such a multi-scale and multi-crop inference on each frame is not practical.
 First, from an architecture complexity point of view, the implications it would have on our query/memory structure would have to be studied further.
 Second, it would multiply the average inference time per frame.
-Therefore, we focus our attention on a single scale and single crop case, as the authors of DVSNet~\cite{Xu_2018_CVPR}.
-We refer to the single-scale and single-crop version of PSPNet~\cite{zhao2017pspnet} as \emph{PSP-SS-SC}.
+Therefore, we focus our study on a single-scale and single-crop version of PSPNet, as in DVSNet~\cite{Xu_2018_CVPR}.
+We refer it as \emph{PSP-SS-SC}.
 In this setup, our approach not only improves the accuracy of a complex backbone, but also generalizes to other single-frame models.
 Moreover, while our approach has a bigger impact on the inference time when using the PSPNet backbone, compared to the ERFNet case, the relative improvement we gain from our simple structure outperforms other more complex approaches.